dbt-labs/docs.getdbt.com/website/docs/reference/snapshot-configs.md

 **Note:** Required snapshot properties _will not_ work when defined in `config` YAML blocks.
 We recommend that you define these in `dbt_project.yml` or a `config()` block within the snapshot `.sql` file.

-For faster and more efficient management, consider the updated snapshot YAML syntax, [available in Versionless](/docs/dbt-versions/versionless-cloud) or the [latest version of dbt Core](/docs/dbt-versions/core).
+For faster and more efficient management, consider the updated snapshot YAML syntax, [available in Versionless](/docs/dbt-versions/versionless-cloud) or [dbt v1.9 and later](/docs/dbt-versions/core).

 </VersionBlock>